regularwave/kinnan-companion/README.md

 Lotus Petal
 0 mana value
-Taps for X or X+X with Kinnan on the battlefield, where X is any color.
+Tap, sacrifice for X or X+X with Kinnan on the battlefield, where X is any color.
 Can just use it as a free spell for Hullbreaker Horror/Tidespout Tyrant triggers.

 Mana Vault